As an investor, you may know that trading options can help you make considerable money whether the stock goes down or up.

 Thankfully, as option sellers, you're compensated more for selling options during periods of heightened volatility.

-Do not put too much money into any single trade, refrain from making speculative bets and have a clear plan of action and exit strategy when entering into a trade and buy options during periods of low volatility.
+Do not put too much money into any single trade, refrain from making speculative bets, have a clear plan of action and exit strategy when entering into a trade and buy options during periods of low volatility.

 Receive $400 of valuable free options trading training at https://beststockstrategy.com

 Frequently Asked Questions (FAQs)